 The color of this sauce is downright pretty, a yellow that’s almost like the light from…wait for it…a pirate’s lantern.
 The packaging, design, and sauce all work well together.
 The name is unique, though when I hear the word “pirate”, I do think something more wild.
 Back to that heat thing again.

 Pirate’s Lantern Pepper Sauce is a tasty mustard-based, Bajan-style sauce with the unique addition of rum to the flavor list.
 It’s tangy, well-spiced, and a bit sweet.
-It’s mild — but perhaps to a fault.
-It feels like the heat could just be a little more to balance out the flavor.
-(Amazon)
+Though, it feels like tit could be a touch hotter to balance out the flavor.